Information-Processing/chat-bot/labs/lab1.md

 > Source: <https://github.com/Xilinx/PYNQ_Workshop/blob/master/01_PYNQ_Workshop_introduction.pdf>

-### Step 4: Connecting to Jupyter Notebook

-By default, PYNQ uses a web interface to interact with the FPGA board.
-We will now connect to the board's Jupyter Notebook server via Ethernet.
-Connect the Ethernet cable to the board and your computer.
-If your computer does not have an Ethernet port, you can use an Ethernet adapter.

-> Note: if you connect Ethernet directly to your computer, PYNQ will not have access to the internet unless you bridge your computers internet connection.
-This means you will not be able to update system packages.

-#### Assigning a Static IP

-PYNQ by default uses a static IP address of `192.168.2.99`.
-You should configure your laptop to also have an IP address **on the same subnet as the PYNQ-Z1 board** (i.e. `192.168.2.X`) to be able to access the Jupyter Notebook server.

-**Windows**
-Open up the `Network and Sharing Center`, and click on the `Ethernet connection`.
-Click on `Properties`, and then double-click on `Internet Protocol Version 4 (TCP/IPv4)`.
-Assign the following IP address: `192.168.2.X` where X is any number between 0 and 255, other than 99.

-**Linux**
-See the PYNQ documentation: <https://pynq.readthedocs.io/en/latest/appendix/assign_a_static_ip.html#assign-a-static-ip-address>

-#### Open Notebook in browser

-Now, open up your web browser and type in the following address: `192.168.2.99:9090`, which is PYNQ's default IP address.
-The default password is `xilinx`

-> Is your PYNQ board refusing to connect?
-Refer to the troubleshooting section in [debug.md](../debug.md/#refusing-to-connect).
-Troubleshooting might require the use of a SSH/Serial terminal.

-### Getting a terminal (optional)

-You may have encountered terminals in various forms before in your work or previous modules.
-They can be very useful for controlling devices that are remote, low-powered, and/or have little I/O hardware of their own.

-The section on getting a terminal in [debug.md](../debug.md/#getting-a-terminal) explains how to get a terminal, either via SSH or a Serial console.

-Note that this is not strictly necessary, as you should be able to use the Juputer Notebook interface to directly interact with your PYNQ board.
-However, having a terminal is useful for troubleshooting in cases where your board refuses to establish a connection.

-## 1.2 FIR filter

-Now we are ready to get started.
-Open up Vivado and create a new project.

-> Credits to [this tutorial](https://www.fpgadeveloper.com/2018/03/how-to-accelerate-a-python-function-with-pynq.html/) by Jeff Johnson for this section.
-If you get lost in this section, feel free to refer to his YouTube tutorial.

-> Also credits to Sanjit Raman for helping with screenshots in this section.
-You will see Vivado 2024.2 version on Ubuntu being used for some of the screenshots, which might differ from the version you are using - the version should not matter in this section.

-### Step 1: Creating a new project

-1. Open up Vivado and create a new project.
-2. Press Next after reading the wizard.
-3. Enter a suitable name and location for the project (such as `lab1`).
-Ensure check subdirectory is enabled so that your project files are contained in a parent folder.
-4. Press Next.
-5. Select RTL Project, for now: "do not specify the sources".
-6. Press Next.
-7. Select the PYNQ-Z1 board.
-Double click on the part number to select it and move onto the summary.

-    > 📝 If you are unable to find PYNQ-Z1, go to `Parts` instead of `Boards`, and select `xc7z020clg400-1` part.

-8. Press Finish.
+### Step 4: Connect to Jupyter Notebook

+PYNQ uses a web-based Jupyter Notebook interface for interacting with the FPGA board.
+Connect an Ethernet cable between the board and your computer.
+If your computer lacks an Ethernet port, use an Ethernet adapter.

+> **Note:** When connecting directly to your computer via Ethernet, PYNQ will not have internet access unless you bridge your computer's internet connection.
+Without internet access, you cannot update system packages.

+#### Assign a Static IP Address

+PYNQ uses the static IP address `192.168.2.99` by default.
+Configure your computer to use an IP address **on the same subnet** (i.e., `192.168.2.X`) to access the Jupyter Notebook server.

+**Windows:**
+1. Open `Network and Sharing Center`
+2. Click on the `Ethernet connection`
+3. Click `Properties`
+4. Double-click `Internet Protocol Version 4 (TCP/IPv4)`
+5. Assign a static IP address: `192.168.2.X` (where X is any number from 1-254, except 99)

+**Linux:**
+Refer to the PYNQ documentation: <https://pynq.readthedocs.io/en/latest/appendix/assign_a_static_ip.html#assign-a-static-ip-address>

+#### Open Jupyter Notebook in Your Browser

+Open your web browser and navigate to: `192.168.2.99:9090`.
+Enter the default password: `xilinx`

+> **Connection Issues?** If your PYNQ board refuses to connect, refer to the troubleshooting section in [debug.md](../debug.md/#refusing-to-connect).
+You may need to use SSH or a serial terminal for debugging.

+### Getting a Terminal (Optional)

+Terminals are useful tools for controlling remote, low-powered devices with limited I/O hardware.
+While not strictly necessary (you can interact with PYNQ through the Jupyter Notebook interface), having terminal access is valuable for troubleshooting connection issues.

+The [debug.md](../debug.md/#getting-a-terminal) guide explains how to access a terminal via SSH or serial console.

+## 1.2 FIR Filter

+You are now ready to create your first FPGA design.
+This section will guide you through implementing a Finite Impulse Response (FIR) filter.

+> **Credits:** This section is based on [Jeff Johnson's tutorial](https://www.fpgadeveloper.com/2018/03/how-to-accelerate-a-python-function-with-pynq.html/).
+If you need additional guidance, refer to his YouTube tutorial.
+Thanks also to Sanjit Raman for providing screenshots.
+Note that some screenshots show Vivado 2024.2 on Ubuntu; your version may differ slightly, but the steps remain the same.

+### Step 1: Create a New Project

+1. Open Vivado and select **Create Project**
+2. Click **Next** to proceed through the wizard
+3. Enter a project name (e.g., `lab1`) and location.
+Ensure **Create project subdirectory** is checked
+4. Click **Next**
+5. Select **RTL Project** and choose **Do not specify sources at this time**
+6. Click **Next**
+7. Select the **PYNQ-Z1** board from the Boards tab.
+Double-click the part number to select it

+    > 📝 **Can't find PYNQ-Z1?** Switch to the `Parts` tab and select `xc7z020clg400-1` directly.

+8. Click **Finish**

 ![Vivado Start Page](/images/starting_page.png)